-What is the STUBAI ULTRATRAIL, who is allowed to take part and what can you expect?
+What are the SALOMON 4 TRAILS, who is allowed to take part and what can you expect?

-- The event is for individual competitors who are at least 18 years old.
-No matter which of the three courses you have chosen to run (STUBAI ULTRATRAIL, STUBAI BASICTRAIL or STUBAI GLETSCHERTRAIL), they all include sections in the high mountains.
-That's why this event is only suitable for people who have experience of running in this kind of terrain.
+The event is for individual competitors who are at least 18 years old.
+The SALOMON 4 TRAILS are an extreme team stage race.
+The different stages, all include sections in the high mountains.
+That's why this event is only suitable for people who have experience of walking in this kind of terrain.
 If you do not have such experience, it is better to stay at home.

-Running those mentioned distances in high alpine terrain is tough.
-Really tough.
-If you haven't trained enough to complete the longest distance we recommend you start off with one of the shorter courses. - Mountains + vertigo = problems.
+Mountains + vertigo = problems.
 Competitors must be absolutely sure-footed even on narrow and twisting alpine trails.
 The courses may also include short sections where you will have to hold onto a rope for safety.
-And, of course, it is essential that you know how to act in case of emergency. - Thanks to smartphones most of us these days know how to use topographic maps and GPS.
-However, competitors must also be able to orientate themselves in alpine terrain without the help of technology, even when the weather closes in and visibility is - Ill, injured or simply not fit enough?
+And, of course, it is essential that you know how to act in case of emergency.

+Thanks to smartphones most of us these days know how to use topographic maps and GPS.
+However, competitors must also be able to orientate themselves in alpine terrain without the help of technology, even when the weather closes in and visibility is poor.
+Ill, injured or simply not fit enough?
 In that case don't risk it.
 Instead, rest up and start preparing for next year's event.
 By signing these competition rules you declare that you are 100% fit and ready to take part in this sporting event.